Skip to footer content

 Install-Package IronPdf

 • Click the "Install" button after exploring and choosing the IronPDF package from the search results.
-The installation and download will be taken care of by Visual Studio.
+The installation and download will be handled by Visual Studio.

 Flunt C# (How It Works For Developers): Figure 2 - Install IronPDF using the Manage NuGet Package for Solution by searching IronPdf in the search bar of NuGet Package Manager, then select the project and click on the Install button.